Criteria for generalized translation-invariant frames: Introduction

 \subsection{Overview and contributions}

-The aim of this paper is to derive necessary and sufficient conditions for the frame and Bessel property of generalized trans\-la\-tion-in\-vari\-ant systems that are based on properties of the generating functions in the Fourier domain.
+The paper aims to derive necessary and sufficient conditions for the frame and Bessel property of generalized trans\-la\-tion-in\-vari\-ant systems that are based on properties of the generating functions in the Fourier domain.
+The first results similar in nature go back to the very beginning of modern frame theory and the influential papers by Daubechies~\cite{Dau90} and Daubechies, Grossmann and Meyer~\cite{MR836025}.
+In~\cite{Dau90}, Daubechies provides general conditions on the generators and parameters of Gabor and wavelet systems to form a Bessel system or a frame for $L^2 (\mathbb{R})$.
+These fundamental results attracted the attention of several groups of researchers~\cite{heil1989continuous, MR1353539, MR1784021, ron1995gramian, MR1460623, chui1993a, chui1993inequalities, jing1999on} and lead to improvements and generalizations over the subsequent decades, whose precise nature is discussed in Section~\ref{sec:related-work}.

 For the sake of clarity, in the remainder of this introduction, we focus on a subclass of \emph{discrete} function systems, called generalized shift-invariant systems.
 In the setting of a locally compact abelian group $G$, written additively, a generalized shift-invariant system in $L^2(G)$ is a countable union of the form

 for a collection of discrete, co-compact subgroups $\{\Gamma_j \}_{j \in J}$ in $G$ and a family of functions $ \{g_j\}_{j \in J}$ in $L^2 (G)$.
 A generalized shift-invariant system $\cup_{j \in J} \{g_j (\cdot - \gamma) \}_{\gamma \in \Gamma_j}$ in $L^2 (G)$ is called a \emph{frame} for $L^2 (G)$ whenever there exist constants $A, B > 0$, called \emph{frame bounds}, such that